Welcome to Midwives at Maternity Azur (ΜΑΜΑ)

 MAMA was established in recognition of the central importance of the role of the midwife in providing safe maternity care, and to reduce maternal and perinatal mortality and morbidity in Hoima and Kikuube districts in Western Uganda.
 We aim to empower and promote the advocacy of Ugandan midwives to improve all aspects of maternal and perinatal health, in particular by promoting skilled birth attendance and health facility delivery.
 We collaborate with our partners, Azur Health Centre, in Hoima town, supporting a team of Ugandan midwives to provide round-the-clock maternity services at Azur Health Centre and at the rural maternity clinics we have established in the remote villages of Runga and Kyarushesha.

-April 2021: Kyarushesha Building Project Update
+October 2021: Kyarushesha Building Project Completion

 April 2021: Poster for Virtual International Day of the Midwife